 They can boost student engagement with apparently trivial factors.
 Students, for example, can get automatic reminders regarding assignment due dates or the availability of new tasks to do.
 Furthermore, eLearning automation algorithms can give individualized suggestions to learners, inform them when additional resources related to the topic of study become accessible, and much more.
 All of these quality-of-life enhancements have a positive impact on engagement.

-4. Automated Reporting
+4. Automated Notifications and Reporting

 It's difficult to conceive a successful teaching process in the absence of a reporting system.
 Previously, instructors had to track all of the data on their own and manually generate tables and graphs to demonstrate the efficacy of their work.
-However, eLearning automation can now handle this regular labor.
+However, business process automation can now handle this regular labor.
 Teachers are liberated from time-consuming reporting procedures since algorithms can accomplish it faster and easier.
-Furthermore, the algorithm-driven reporting system remains extremely adaptable since teachers may fine-tune all parts of the reports, from the names of columns in tables to the final file format.
+Furthermore, the algorithm-driven reporting system remains extremely adaptable since teachers may fine-tune all parts of the learning reports, from the names of columns in tables to the final file format.

-5. Enhanced Feedback Mechanism
+5. Improved Feedback Mechanism

 Good feedback is always the key to success.
 It is not enough to bring out a mistake when instructing.
 It is vital to demonstrate to the pupil how to increase his current knowledge.
-Automation facilitates the process of delivering feedback to pupils.
+Automation facilitates the process of delivering feedback to students.
 In addition to merely labeling erroneous responses, the algorithm may offer information that will help them improve their understanding.
 The impact on learning is going to be great when a student receives customized material with extensive information on issues they are struggling with.

-Tips to Automate eLearning Process
+Tips for Automating the eLearning Process

 As you may have noticed, the eLearning automation features are extensive and provide several choices for improving existing learning.
 It's time to get to the meat of our article: the crucial strategies for automating your learning process.